ignite/cli/docs/docs/guide/05-scavenge/04-messages.md

 ## Reveal solution message

-The reveal solution message requires only one field:
+The "reveal solution" message requires only one field:

 * Solution - the plain text version of the solution